 Sure thing!
 Let’s take two identical pictures of our rugby ball.
 Then, take two printouts of it and randomly put a hundred dots on both the pictures (roughly covering the entire surface of the image).
 The images of the rugby balls are identical, but the pattern of dots on both the balls aren’t identical.

 Why?
 Many of the random 100 dots on both the rugby balls have varying distances from the center of the image (mean).
 Therefore, it’s hard to tell the overall difference without measuring the distances of all the dots.

 Now, replace the 2 rugby ball images with 2 recruitment teams of a global recruitment center in HR.
 Each image, or global recruitment center, has 100 recruiters.
 Replace the random dots with the recruitment performance of each recruiter.

-Question 14: Yes, the performances of both the teams aren’t certain to be equal.
-Is the variance of performance of each recruiter significant now?
+Question 14: So the performances of both the teams aren’t certain to be equal.
+This means that the performance of individual recruits becomes key.

 Yup, spot on!
 Instead of just one factor (the mean), we now have two factors (the mean AND the variance) that are important.

 Comparison between the mean and the variance is the soul of statistics.